Can You Take A PTSD Quiz?

 Individuals with PTSD often benefit from the help of a mental health care professional.

-What it means to have PTSD
+What it means to experience post-traumatic stress disorder

 Post-traumatic stress disorder does not have to be permanent, though.
 It is possible to recover from the effects of PTSD with the help of a professional.

-Who experiences post traumatic stress?
+Who experiences post-traumatic stress?

 Even so, such overtly traumatic experiences are not prerequisites to develop post-traumatic stress disorder.
 What may seem to be more subtle situations, including divorce, moving, or being in an abusive partnership can also cause trauma.
 Thus, PTSD is understood to affect a large number of people with countless backgrounds, life events, and emotional states.